weimingtom/miyoo_a30_playground/README.md

     }
 ```

-## sdltest for steward-fu/sdl static libsdl.a lib, need libEGL.so and libGLESv2.so ()
+## sdltest for steward-fu/sdl static libsdl.a lib, need libEGL.so and libGLESv2.so (actually libMali.so)
 * main.c from src_sdltest.7z of https://github.com/steward-fu/archives/releases?q=miyoo&expanded=true
 * graywin.c from libsdl-1 test code
 * sdl-main.zip from https://github.com/steward-fu/sdl